top of page

 I read through books, websites, and even records of from the Federal Writer's Project.
 I took special interest in the gnomes, since we seem to have more little people than any other type of creature.
 I was especially happy to discover a specific gnome legend in the annals of the FWP notes that had not been reported on by any other author.

 Eventually my list of Wisconsin legends and their descriptions grew long enough to be a book.
 At the very least, I intend to self-publish it.
-At the time of writing this webpage (8/1/2024), the research and the first draft of the writing is done, totaling 319 pages.
-I still need to complete a few editing passes, as well as finish pixel art illustrations for all of our legendary creatures.
+At the time of writing this webpage (9/9/2025), the research and the first draft of the writing is done, 75% of the first editing pass has been completed, and 60% of the illustrations have been made.

-Once these final steps have been completed, and the book is available online, this page will be updated to link to where the book can be found.
+Once the book is completed and available online, this page will be updated to link to where the book can be found.

 SELF PORTRAIT BEST.gif